HOME | ABOUT US

 Helena founded SPID in 2005 when the Residents Association invited her to run Kensal House Community Rooms, which was on Historic England's Buildings at Risk register, and has long suffered neglect, leaks and floods.
 She has since used her script writing commissions from Radio 4, the Bush and the National to advocate investment in social housing through plays like The Burning Tower and Smile!, both published by Methuen

-Youth, Outreach and Marketing Assistant
+Youth, Outreach and Marketing Officer

 Isaac has a background in theatre education, having previously worked in schools creating and delivering a literacy and theatre workshop programme for students struggling with literacy.
 As a longtime resident of social housing he is particularly committed to championing its stories and heritage.
 A writer and director in his spare time, he has worked with directors including Nicholas Barter and Caroline Steinbeis.